 Children's Study Methods here

 Your voyage through God's Word will be the best traveling you can ever take.
-You will laugh and you will cry, and lots more.
-It can teach you the most important things for this life and the one to come.
+You will laugh, and you will cry, and lots more.
+It can teach you the most important things in this life and the one to come.